Beauty Pill: Quintet period (2003–2005)

 Rachel Burke, a recent Seattle-DC transplant and fan of the Cigarette Girl EP joined the band.
 They went on to recruit bassist Basla Andolsun and guitarist Drew Doucette, along with drummer Ryan Nelson, all of whom had been in bands Clark had recorded.
 The quintet released a lo-fi EP called You Are Right To Be Afraid followed shortly by a full-length album called The Unsustainable Lifestyle.

 Rachel Burke announced that she was moving back to Seattle in order to be closer to her family, drawing the quintet period to a close.

 "Ann the Word"/Sextet period (2006–2007)

 Jean Cook replaced Rachel Burke as singer.
 Ryan Nelson left to form the band Soccer Team and was replaced by Devin Ocampo (also a veteran of Smart Went Crazy).

 With Cook singing, Beauty Pill published the demo for a new song called “Ann The Word” via the band's Myspace page.
 At nearly 7 minutes, the song differed from the more "rock" sound of the quintet period.
 With electronic sounds and quasi-Japanese sonorities, “Ann The Word” was the most complex/technological thing Beauty Pill had ever released.

 The song went on to stream 100,000+ times on MySpace.
 In interviews, Clark said “‘Ann The Word’ changed my life.”

-To embrace this new sensibility, Cook began to use a Macbook as an instrument onstage.